-Michelangelo’s David & Much More.
-A day in the Life of the Divine One
+The David of Michelangelo & Much More.
+A day with the Divine One

-Michelangelo Buonarroti was one of the greatest artists of the history.
-Masterpieces the likes of the Sistine Chapel ceiling, the Pietà or the perfect beauty of Michelangelo’s David, are famous throughout the globe and part of the immense artistic heritage of Italy.
+Michelangelo Buonarroti was one of the greatest artists in history.
+Masterpieces the likes of the Sistine Chapel ceiling, the Pietà or the perfect beauty of the David of Michelangelo, are famous throughout the globe and part of the immense artistic heritage of Italy.
 If you wish to know more about the Genius, go deeper into his life and history, there is no better way than taking part in a Michelangelo Tour in Florence.

 Michelangelo Tour in Florence: the experience with Context

 Usually, I am not a fan of guided tours, but I have to admit that visiting a city of art like Florence with an expert guide on your side is a completely different and full experience.